How to Stay Safe on the Trails

 No matter how you’re choosing to get outside during this time, I hope you stay safe, have fun, and enjoy that fresh air!
 Trying new things is important, so don’t be afraid to tackle new challenges — just remember to be prepared while doing it.

-If you have any questions at all about hiking, camping, or just getting out in nature, send me a message!
+If you have any questions at all about hiking trails, camping, or just getting out in nature, send me a message!
 I’d love to connect with you and follow along on your adventures, too.